-Since milk thistle is not a drug, you do not need a prescription to get it.
-But as with all supplements for dogs, you should speak to your veterinarian about dosing recommendations for your specific dog.
+Since milk thistle is not a drug, you don’t need a prescription to get it.
+But as with all supplements for dogs, you should speak to your veterinarian about dosing recommendations for your specific pup.

 “Milk thistle comes in capsules, liquid, or powder,” says Krause.

 For dogs, silymarin is given as an oral supplement, usually via a pill or capsule.

 How much milk thistle for dogs is appropriate?
 According to Krause, “Milk thistle can be given 2-3 times daily.”